Types of hearings we're undertaking

 Public access to hearings

-Members of the public are usually allowed to observe certain hearings, but so far during the pandemic there has generally been no public access.
+Members of the public are usually allowed to observe certain hearings, but becasue of the current government measures access to the public is limited.

 We are resuming access for observers over the next few weeks.
 Find out more about attending a hearing as a member of the public.